Purpose and scope

 The RCC-MRx code is serving as a reference for the design of the ASTRID project (Advanced Sodium Technological Reactor for Industrial Demonstration), for the design of the primary circuit in MYRRHA (Multi-purpose hYbrid Research Reactor for High-tech Applications) and the design of the target station of the ESS project (European Spallation Source).

-CONTENTS OF THE 2015 EDITION OF THE RCC-MRx CODE
+CONTENT OF THE 2015 EDITION OF THE RCC-MRx CODE

 SECTION I General provisions